-The Honours essay is in a form of a group assignment (2-3 students per project).
 The essay is restricted to between 8,000 and 10,000 words, must be undertaken immediately after the course work, and completed within two years after admission to the programme.

 Assessment: 100% written work.

 ECO4108Z/ECO4128Z FUTURES.
 OPTIONS & DERIVATIVES

 Course entry requirements: See entrance requirements for the Honours in Financial Analysis and Portfolio Management